tpoisot/ms_abc_networks/manuscript.md

 ## Data selection

-We used empirical data of plant-pollinator interactions (59 networks), plant-herbivore interactions (23 networks), phage-bacteria networks (38 interactions), plant-dispersers interactions (30 networks), and host-parasite interactions (121 networks).
-Pollination and seed-dispersal interactions come from the *WebOfLife* dataset (`http://mangal.io/data/dataset/7/`).
+We used empirical data from the *WebOfLife* dataset (`http://web-of-life.es`).
-Phage-bacteria (which are functionally equivalent to host-parasitoid) data are from @flor11ssh.
-Host-parasite data [@stan14dee] are from @cana14een.
-Plant-herbivore data are from @theb08asd.
-Every network was "cleaned" in the following way.
-First, species with no interactions (if any) were removed.
-This yields networks in which all species have at least one interaction.
-Second, interactions strengths (if present) were removed since our model only requires information about the presence or absence of interactions.

-{==todo==} herbivory, additional ant-plant data
+Interaction strength was removed from all networks (so we only consider the presence/absence of interactions);

 ## Parameter selection